 LiR went back to the drawing board in 1996.
 They began to be influenced by the prevailing britpop climate, most notably in the song ‘There are more things’.
 This song was included in the soundtrack to Irish movie ‘I Went Down’ and a video was shot which received some airplay.
 Other notable songs from this period were ‘strangely sweet’ and ‘how about a change’.
 A third album however did not materialise and LiR had ceased playing together regularly by the end of the 1990s.

 The band still reconvenes at least once a year to play a gig for the home crowd; in January 2006, they played a gig in Vicar Street alongside Damien Dempsey and Republic of Loose.
 The show forms the bulk of Lir Live and, along with a few tracks recorded at Whelan’s that same year, provides a nice, nostalgic trip through the many stages of Lir – from the fresh-faced prog-rockers who played like 40-year-old veterans to the steely guitar quintet of the mid-1990s to the sophisticated pop-rockers of today.

 The members of LiR remain active however.
-Based in the US, David Hopkins has released two solo albums.
+Based in the US, David Hopkins has released seven solo albums.
 Robert Malone has been playing bass for David Gray since the White Ladder era.
-Ronan Byrne records with his band, Earthquake Hair and David McGuiness sings in a band called Bigwig.
+Ronan Byrne records with his band, Earthquake Hair and David McGuiness performs solo as Bigwig.
 Colm Quearney, as Q, has also released three solo albums to great acclaim.